Differentials on the arc space: Introduction

-The starting point is the description of the fibers of the sheaf of differentials of the jet schemes $(X/S)_n$ at liftable jets.
-Suppose that $X$ is a scheme of finite type over $S$, and let $\alpha \in (X/S)_\infty$ be an arc.
-For $n \gg 1$, let $\alpha_n \in (X/S)_n$ be the truncation of $\alpha$ and $L_n$ the residue field of $\alpha_n$.
+The starting point is the description of the fibers of the sheaf of differentials of the jet schemes $X_n$ at liftable jets.
+Suppose that $X$ is a scheme of finite type over $k$, and let $\alpha \in X_\infty$ be an arc.
+For $n \gg 1$, let $\alpha_n \in X_n$ be the truncation of $\alpha$ and $L_n$ the residue field of $\alpha_n$.
 Using the above theorems, we determine an isomorphism

-Here the number $d$ and the sequence $\{e_i\}$ are certain Fitting-theoretic invariants of the pull-back of $\Omega_{X/S}$ by $\alpha$ (see \cref{s:fitting} for the precise definition of these invariants and \cref{th:fitting} for the precise statement).
+Here the number $d$ and the sequence $\{e_i\}$ are certain Fitting-theoretic invariants of the pull-back of $\Omega_{X}$ by $\alpha$ (see \cref{s:fitting} for the precise definition of these invariants and \cref{th:fitting} for the precise statement).
 If $X$ is a reduced and equidimensional scheme of finite type over a field $k$, and $\alpha$ is not fully contained in the singular locus of $X$, then we have $d = \dim X$ and $\sum_{i \ge d} e_i = \ord_\alpha(\Jac_X)$ where $\Jac_X$ is the Jacobian ideal of $X$, and the above isomorphism recovers in this case one of the main results of \cite{dFD14}.

 These results have several applications.
 For simplicity, for the reminder of the introduction we shall assume that $X$ is a variety defined over a perfect field $k$, though more general results are obtained in the paper.
-In this setting, the arc space and the jet schemes are denoted by $X_\infty$ and $X_n$.

 A natural way of studying the structure of the arc space of $X$ is to analyze its (not necessarily closed) points.
 Given a point $\alpha \in X_\infty$, we are interested in two invariants: the \emph{embedding dimension}